foureyes/csci-ua.0060-fall2020-001/assignments/lab01.md

 .
 ```
 3. `5 min`: closing
-	* fill out the remaining questions in the form:
+	* fill out the remaining questions in the [submission form](https://forms.gle/PFJnzQviaKkqdqfC7):
 		* list 3 things that made extracting data from / working with the file challenging
 		* fill out feedback regarding your group work
     * remember to submit your form!